Skip to content

 Brief Biography of Larry Nielsen

-Larry Nielsen is Professor of Natural Resources at North Carolina State University.
+Larry Nielsen is Professor Emeritus of Natural Resources at North Carolina State University (retired January 2018).
 Previously, he was Provost and Executive Vice Chancellor at North Carolina State University from 2005-2009.
 Before that appointment, he was Dean of the College of Natural Resources at NC State (2001-2004), Director of the School of Forest Resources at The Pennsylvania State University (1994-2001) and a faculty member and later head of the Department of Fisheries and Wildlife Sciences at Virginia Tech (1977-1994).

-Larry has taught scores of courses in natural resources and related topics, including study abroad courses in the Czech Republic, South Africa, Costa Rica and England.
-Among more than 100 publications, he has co-edited/authored three textbooks on fisheries management.
-He is co-author, with three others, of “Ecosystem Management,” an innovative textbook published in 2002 by Island Press.
-His latest book is “Nature’s Allies,” a group of eight biographies of conservation leaders, published in 2017 by Island Press.
+Teaching is his first love.
+Larry has taught scores of courses in natural resources and related topics, including study abroad in the Czech Republic, South Africa, Costa Rica and England.
+For two decades, he taught short courses for the U.S. Forest Service on communication skills and the U.S. Fish and Wildlife Service on strategic planning and community-based management.
 He received two Certificates of Teaching Excellence and The Diggs Teaching Scholar Award from Virginia Tech.
-For two decades, he taught short courses for the U.S. Forest Service on communication skills and the U.S. Fish and Wildlife Service on strategic planning and community-based management.
 In 2016, he was inducted into the NC State Academy of Outstanding Teachers and in 2017 was named an Alumni Distinguished Undergraduate Professor.
 Also in 2017, he received the university’s Green Brick Award, as a faculty member who has made outstanding contributions to campus sustainability.
+In 2020, he received the Excellence in Fisheries Education Award from the American Fisheries Society for his lifetime of contributions to teaching.
+In 2022, the Renewable Natural Resources Foundation recognized his outstanding career with their Sustained Achievement Award.

 He was President of the National Association of University Fisheries and Wildlife Programs during 1993-1995 and President of the American Fisheries Society during 1990-1991.
 He organized and co-chaired the First World Fisheries Congress, May 1992, in Athens, Greece.
 He was a Kellogg National Fellow (1981-1984).
 He is a Fellow of the American Institute of Fisheries Research Biologists, and a Fellow and Honorary Member of the American Fisheries Society.